zoharbabin/prompetize/project_plan.md

    - Implement encryption and decryption utilities using the Web Crypto API.
    - Create a GitHub synchronization module to keep local data and GitHub repositories in sync.

-### Phase 3: Feature Integration and Enhancements
+### Feature Integration and Enhancements

 1. **Analytics Dashboard:**
    - Implement event recording for prompt-related actions.
-   - Develop metrics calculation functions and a visual dashboard using Chart.js.
+   - Develop metrics calculation functions and a visual dashboard.
    - Enable data export features (JSON/CSV).

 2. **Chat Platform Integration:**